MyNameIsTrez/Cortex-Command-Workshop-Backup/README.md

 # Cortex-Command-Workshop-Backup

-This repository holds all of Cortex Command's Steam Workshop mods.
+This repository is used to download all mods of a game you're currently subscribed to on the Steam Workshop.

-This backup was created because it has become impossible to download these mods through Steam, which is most likely the result of a Steam API update which the game won't ever be updated for.

-These backed up mods are currently being updated to the [Cortex Command Community Project](https://cortex-command-community.github.io/) version of the game, and once that is done this repository will be deleted.
+This tool was created out of necessity due to the game Cortex Command having been unable to download its Workshop mods for ages, most likely due to a change in the Steam Workshop API and the game not receiving updates anymore.
+Using this tool, these mods are being updated to the open-source version of Cortex Command, the [Cortex Command Community Project](https://cortex-command-community.github.io/).

 # Instructions
 1. Subscribe to all mods you want to download of a game.